hydro-informatics/hydro-informatics.github.io/pages/get-started/git.md

 The repositories for this course are mainly hosted on *GitHub*.
 However, there are other *git* providers out there, such as [GitLab](https://gitlab.com/pages), [plan.io](https://plan.io/knowledge-management/), or [BitBucket](https://bitbucket.org/).

+### Create

+To create a *git* repository, make sure to have access to a *git* provider.
+The most popular way to get access to a *git*-able server is to register with one of the long list of popular *git* providers.

+{% include tip.html content="Students of the University of Stuttgart may use *GitHub* using their institutional ID (e.g., `st9009133`) through the [TIK's GitHub account and login page](https://github.tik.uni-stuttgart.de/login)." %}

 ### Clone (download)
 *GitHub* provides detailed descriptions and standard procedures to work with their repositories ([read more](https://help.github.com/en/articles/cloning-a-repository)).
 The following "recipe" guides through the first time download of *git* materials